 Organizations who are using the Project Tool have seen positive changes in the way their teams work:

 After shifting to using projects, experts are completing +70% of tasks (up from ~25%)

 Let’s break it down: L&D teams that are not working through the project tool to collaborate with experts are stuck with about 75% of the work (creating content, reviewing content, and facilitating discussion).
 We analyzed data for teams that switched to the project tool to manage new learning programs, and saw that after 3 months, subject-matter experts were owning 70% of the collaborative work.
 That’s a big shift from centralized work done primarily by L&D teams to decentralized, collaborative effort across experts.

 Still not convinced?
 Not only does using the project tool decentralize work for L&D, but it also increases engagement and outcomes for experts:

 In an average month, 30% of experts using projects publish a course (compared to 6% of those not using projects)

 By enabling experts to create, review, and collaborate on learning programs all in one project space, they are able to go from kick-off to launch at record speed.
 By consolidating resources and communication into one space, experts no longer have to work in different channels like Slack, email, or other project management tools.

 Start planning: Business Plan customers get access to two free projects.
 You can simply launch a project from a Learning Need or create one from scratch.
 Learn more here.

 You can start scaling your learning programs through empowering your people with Learning Needs, expert identification, and our powerful project tool.
-The Enterprise Plan features are available to try out for free on the 360Learning platform.
+The Champion Solution features are available to try out for free on the 360Learning platform.

-Want to see the Enterprise Plan in action?
+Want to see the Champion Solution in action?
 Schedule a demo today.